Skip to content

 enabled: true

-When disabled, no request inspection is performed and all WAF rules are skipped.
+When request-filtering.enabled is set to false, no request inspection is performed and all WAF rules are skipped.
+The semantic-analysis.enabled setting controls the semantic analysis engine independently.

 For the full configuration reference, see Configuration.